Cheshire, Massachusetts: Government

 Cheshire employs the open town meeting form of government, and is led by a board of selectmen.
 Discussion is facilitated by the Moderator, Donna DeFino.
 The town operates its own services, such as police, fire and public works.
 The town's public library, which is attached to the town hall, is connected to the regional library network.
 The town is roughly located equidistantly between the North Adams Regional Hospital and Berkshire Medical Center in Pittsfield.

 On the state level, Cheshire is represented in the Massachusetts House of Representatives as part of the First Berkshire District, which covers north Berkshire County and is represented by John Barrett.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties, and is represented by Ben Downing.
 The town is home to the Fourth Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Cheshire is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since 2013.
 Massachusetts is currently represented in the United States Senate by senior Senator Elizabeth Warren and junior senator Ed Markey.

 Education

 Cheshire is joined with Adams, and Savoy to form a regional school district.
 Cheshire's elementary school is located in Adams at Plunkett Elementary.
 Cheshire Elementary School was closed in 2017 as part of budget cuts in the school district.
 Both towns previously sent their middle school students to Adams Memorial Middle School in Adams.
 However, following a government grant to renovate and vastly improve the educational facilities at the district's high school, sixth through twelfth grade is held at Hoosac Valley High School.
 Private, parochial, charter and vocational schools can be found in Adams and North Adams.

 The nearest community college is Berkshire Community College in Pittsfield.
-The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is Westfield State University.
+The nearest state college is Massachusetts College of Liberal Arts in North Adams, the nearest state university is Westfield State University, and the nearest private college is Williams College in Williamstown.